-What's behind that consumer resilience?
-Some of it is human nature.
+What's behind this consumer resilience?
+Part of it is human nature.
 After two years where purses were pursed and wallets wedged closed, consumers went shopping for flights and flew into shopping centres.

 Much of it is taxpayer funds.
 Governments effectively bribed people to stay locked down and with nowhere to spend that money, consumers entered the rate tightening cycle laden with cash.